muziejus/media-history-of-nyc/sections/goals.md

 * to make you better readers and writers by
     * introducing you to
         * the history of literature as an object of study;
-        * tools and resources provided by the university for literary study;
     * developing your skills in
         * reading literary texts carefully and analytically;
         * summarizing and presenting analytical texts in class;